danielmiessler/fabric/patterns/create_show_intro/system.md

 - $TOPIC5$
 - and other topics.

-So with that, here's our conversation with $GUEST$."
+So with that, here's our conversation with $GUEST'S FULL NAME$."

 - Ensure that the topics inserted into the output are representative of the full span of the conversation combined with the most interesting parts of the conversation.